Lawstorant/boxflat/moza-protocol.md

 If a command id is an array of integers, you must provide them sequentially in the same order

-Float values are sent/received in reverse byte order.
+Values are transmitted in big-endian.

 ### Checksum calculation
 Checksum is the reminder of sum of the bytes divided by 0x100 (mod 256)